-Riviera is the Italian word for the coastline, usually referring to the Ligurian Coastline. however, the expression has been used for several other coastlines around the world.
+Riviera is the Italian word for the coastline, usually referring to the Ligurian Coastline.
+However, the expression has been used for several other coastlines around the world.
 Here we will focus on the Spanish Riviera, particularly the amazing Costa del Sol and its beautiful towns of Malaga and Marbella.

 Best things to do in Malaga

-Malaga’s Alcazaba is one of our favorites monuments in Andalusia, together with Granada’s Alhambra and Cordoba’s Mosque/Cathedral.
+Malaga’s Alcazaba is one of our favorite monuments in Andalucia, together with Granada’s Alhambra and Cordoba’s Mosque/Cathedral.
 And just putting it at the same level as these two states how much we liked it.
 The Alcazaba is the fortress/palace from where the Muslims ruled the city.

 Nowadays is a buzzing market full of people, colors, and smells.
-Fish, meat, cheese, fruit and veggies, all fresh and at the good prices.
+Fish, meat, cheese, fruit, and veggies are all fresh and at reasonable prices.
 Seafood (colossal prawns) and olives (the huge ones) were particularly impressive.
 Note that the market is open until 14:00 from Monday to Saturday.

 La Malagueta Beach

-Malaga’s Port goes back to 1000BC and it’s nowadays a big cruise Port.
-It’s very close to la Malagueta and the new Quay one, full of restaurants, bars and stores make it a very lively place and pleasant for strolls along the water.
+Malaga’s Port goes back to 1000 BC, and it’s nowadays a big cruise Port.
+It’s very close to La Malagueta and the new Quay one, full of restaurants, bars, and stores, making it a very lively place and pleasant for strolls along the water.

 Malaga Travel Tips

-Marbella is famous for being a glamorous resort town, full of rich celebrities who gather to party and spend a few euros.
-But don’t be deceived, if you want to peep into this lifestyle you should head to West of Marbella, Puerto Banus.
+Marbella is famous for being a glamorous resort town full of rich celebrities who gather to party and spend a few euros.
+But don’t be deceived, if you want to peep into this lifestyle, you should head to West of Marbella, Puerto Banus.

-Best things to in Marbella
+Best things to do in Marbella